42Crunch/scand-manager/README.md

 See the [detailed format for the nodes under `affinity` key here](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/)

-Typically the podconfig yaml file should be supplied via a config map and mounted insde Scan Jobs Manager container and path to it supplied throuh `args`:
+Typically the podconfig yaml file should be supplied via a config map and mounted inside Scan Jobs Manager container and path to it supplied through `args`:

 ```yaml
 containers: